It can be useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 By contrast, at the end just signals a final action or situation, without any suggestion of preceding struggle.
 Here is a sentence where only it is possible:

 (k) The exhibition was held in Seville.
 At the end, the site became a business park.

 Note how at the end must be followed by an event or situation.
 If you are merely naming the last item in a list, you should use lastly or finally instead (see 122.
 Signpost Words in Multi-Sentence Lists).

 8. “Wrong” versus “Wrongful”

-The adjective Wrongful is particularly used in legal and religious texts.
-It usually means “intentionally illegal” or “intentionally immoral”.
+The adjective Wrongful is particularly used in legal and religious texts to mean “illegal” or “immoral”, and suggests that punishment is likely or desirable.
 Accompanying nouns tend to be of the “action” kind (see 131.
 Uses of “Action” Nouns, use #1).
 Typical examples are act, behaviour, conduct, dismissal, entry, interference, neglect, omission and removal.

-Wrong, on the other hand, is more neutral about intentions.
-It just communicates the undesirability or incorrectness of what it is describing.
+Wrong, on the other hand, is more widely used and more neutral.
+It just communicates the undesirability or incorrectness of what it is describing, without necessarily blaming anyone.
 It will sometimes describe a noun that wrongful can also describe, but not very often.
 Consider this:

 (l) It was a wrong decision to carry a weapon.

 Wrongful here would suggest law-breaking, while wrong merely indicates an error of judgement.
 Nouns that could only have wrong include answer, diet, turning, understanding and way.